In this section...

 - 6 bedroom house (sleeps 11)

 - Compact kitchen with oven, hob, microwave, coffee maker, fridge, freezer, dishwasher

 - Shower room with WC

-- Double air-conditioned bedroom with en-suite bathroom
+- Double air-conditioned bedroom with en-suite bathroom with WC

 - Double air-conditioned bedroom